Skip to Content

 • Cucumber: Look for firm, crisp cucumbers without soft spots or blemishes.
 Persian cucumbers or English cucumbers work well for this recipe.

-• Lemon Juice: Fresh lemon juice from one lemon is all you need for a nice pop of acidity.
-Other recipes use red wine vinegar or pomegranate molasses for tartness.
+• Lemon Juice: Fresh lemon juice from one lemon is all you need.

-• Parsley: Fresh parsley adds color to the salad and compliments the flavor of the other ingredients.
+• Parsley: Fresh parsley adds color and complements the cucumber flavor.

-• Spices: Generously season fresh cucumbers with Middle Eastern sumac and salt.
+• Spices: Season the fresh cucumbers with ground sumac and kosher salt.
 Sumac is a floral spice found online and in health stores.
-However, I recommend visiting a local Middle Eastern store to explore; the ground-up sumac berries give the dish its signature color and flavor.
+However, I recommend visiting a local Middle Eastern grocery store to explore.
+The ground-up sumac berries give the dish its signature color and flavor.

 Additions and Substitutions